Frequently Asked Questions

 AmblesideOnline is a free program lovingly put together with much labor, time, sweat, tears, and thousands of man-hours as a voluntary service to help other homeschooling parents implement their vision of a Charlotte Mason education at home.
 We do not exist to serve as a market for somebody else's business.
 We do not have time to devote to helping somebody else make a profit.
 We are not opposed to businesses making money, we just don't believe that our online support group is the place for it.
 Neither do we have time to help other families make money from our work using our forums.
 We also are protective of the time constraints and the privacy of the members of our support groups, as well as our own.

-Therefore, we almost never permit businesses to e-mail our users seeking a market for their business.
+Therefore, we almost never permit businesses to seek a market for their business by advertising on our support groups.
 The rare exception may be when an established business is considering producing a product that:

 A. Would be of great help to our members at a reasonably affordable price;